 I also work with clients who are not in a relationship or have recently left a relationship.
 I work with single clients who have a history of troubled relationships, who have difficulty knowing what they want in a relationship or just want to stay on track with their plan to find a deeper connection with someone.

-Relationship coaches, just like life coaches, take healthy people and make them high performing.
+Relationship coaches, just like life coaches, take healthy people and make them things better.
 A relationship coach can help you quickly uncover the essence of what you want out of a partnership, guide you around painful issues, and create a safe cocoon as you face your fears and discover your true desires.

 Is Relationship Coaching the Same as "Couples Therapy?"